Manuel Isidoro Belzu: Retirement and the presidency of General Córdova

 By the early 1850s, Belzu dispensed with any pretense of democratic norms and ruled despotically.
 After seven years, a weary Belzu decided to "retire" in 1855.
 He ran elections in which he sponsored the candidacy of his loyal son-in-law, General Jorge Córdova.
 The latter was duly elected over José María Linares (perhaps with the help of at least some degree of official fraud), and for two years ruled Bolivia as a virtual proxy of the powerful former president.
 During this time, Belzu served as his country's plenipotentiary in Europe.

 In 1857, Córdova was overthrown in a coup d'état.
+Ambrosio Peñailillo was defeated by Linares' partisans, causing the surrender of the belcista army.
 Still acting as Belzu's proxy, he was murdered after being caught plotting against President José María de Achá in 1862.
 This galvanized Belzu despite his age; he returned to Bolivia and raised an army, with the hope of returning to the presidency and avenging the death of his son-in-law.

-The Constitutionalist Uprising of 1865-1865
+The Constitutionalist Uprising of 1865–1865

 Even after Belzu had been eliminated, Melgarejo still faced widespread discontent from several sector of society and would face nearly a year of rebellions by a collective group called "Constitutionalists".
-Having seized power only in December of 1864, less than a month later Melgarejo clashed with rebel forces in Tacaquira, located in the southern area of the Chuquisaca Department, on January 24, 1865.
+Having seized power only in December 1864, less than a month later Melgarejo clashed with rebel forces in Tacaquira, located in the southern area of the Chuquisaca Department, on January 24, 1865.
 The rebels would win this encounter, facing government troops again in a bigger battle on the banks of the Oscara River on February 3 and ultimately retreating.

-Assassination
+Exile and assassination

-To Melgarejo's dismay, former President Manuel Isidoro Belzu, who was exiled in Europe, returned to Bolivia to dispute the rise of General Melgarejo, finally sparking a full civil war.
+To Melgarejo's dismay, Belzu who was exiled in Europe, returned to Bolivia to dispute the rise of Melgarejo, sparking a full civil war.
 On March 22, 1865, Belzu's army defeated the government forces in La Paz with the help of the popular masses.
 On March 27, Melgarejo and Quintín Quevedo attacked La Paz with his army but was defeated, with several of his men choosing to side with Belzu.

 However, as soon as Belzu entered the Palacio Quemado for the meeting, Melgarejo and his men murdered him.
 New investigations have come up with the theory that since Melgarejo's revolver failed (the seller found out that only 1 bullet came out of 5 shots), then the bullet that killed Belzu came from the revolver of some soldier who was behind him.
-Regardless of what happened that fateful day, Belzu was killed and Melgarejo had eliminated a huge threat to his government.

 According to legend, when Melgarejo's presence was known, a crowd gathered in the Plaza Murillo, located in front of the Bolivian Government Palace, cheering Belzu's name.
 However, Melgarejo appeared on a balcony instead and announced, "Belzu is dead.
-Who lives now?" and the crowd gave a bestial cry: "Long live Melgarejo!"
+Who lives now?" and the crowd shouted: "Long live Melgarejo!"

+Political views

+Belzu rejected private property and supported egalitarianism and conservatism.
+His political views have been seen as Utopian socialist, similar to those of Proudhon, Saint-Simon and Lamennais.